Nexfinity/CakeyBot-Wiki/core/setup-custom-bot.md

 5. Click "Set Token".

+> Note: Once you set the token, you will see a blue "Invite" button appear on the table.
+Do NOT click this yet, you will need to follow additional steps in the "Inviting Your Custom Bot" section below before the invite URL will work properly.
+{.is-warning}

-> Note: the new bot replaces Cakey Bot.
+> Note: The new bot replaces Cakey Bot.
 You can keep the default Cakey Bot in your server if you wish, however we recommend kicking the default bot to prevent spam/duplicate entries for stuff like Audit Logs and Custom Commands/Auto Responders.
 {.is-info}

 If you have any issues with this, do not hesitate to join our [support server](https://cakeybot.app/discord)!